LassoSoft/LassoGuide/lasso_guide_source/language/error-handling.rst

 The ``error_…`` methods in Lasso allow custom errors to be reported and provide access to the most recent error that was reported by the code executing in the current Lasso page.
-This allows a developer to check for specific errors and respond if necessary with an error message or with code to correct the error.
+This allows a developer to check for specific errors and respond, if necessary, with an error message or with code to correct the error.

-Lasso maintains a single error code and error message which is set by any method that reports an error.
+Lasso maintains a single error code and error message, which is set by any method that reports an error.
 The error code and error message should be checked immediately after a method that may report an error.
-If any intervening methods or expressions report errors then the original error code and error message will be lost.
+If any intervening methods or expressions report errors, then the original error code and error message will be lost.

 Custom errors can be created using the ``error_setErrorMessage`` and ``error_setErrorCode`` methods.
 Once set, the ``error_currentError`` method or